 \section{Introduction}

 Phase space volume conservation is a defining feature of Hamiltonian dynamics~\cite{Gibbs_2010}.
 This time invariance of phase space volume is central to the Liouville's theorem for divergence-free phase space flows.
 A more rigorous statement considers the symplectic geometry of the Hamiltonian flow which leads to the incompressiblity of phase space volumes~\cite{arnold1989mathematical}.
-It is usually understood as the preservation of an infinitesimal volume element evolving in time despite its distortions (expansion, contraction, and rotation) due to the governing flow~\cite{tolman1979principles}.
+Incompressibility is usually understood as the preservation of an infinitesimal volume element evolving in time despite distortion (expansion, contraction, and rotation) by the governing flow~\cite{tolman1979principles}.
 However, many dynamical systems of interest are characterized by phase space \emph{variability}.
 Systems that are dissipative, driven, or constrained do not conserve phase space volume.
 The statistical mechanics of these non-Hamiltonian systems must then be based on generalizations of Liouville's theorem and Liouville's equation.
-The most straightforward generalization~\cite{Steeb1979,Andrey1985a,Andrey1985b} of Liouville's equation for an arbitrary deterministic system invokes the continuity equation in the phase space $\partial_t \rho + \boldsymbol{\nabla}\cdot(\rho \boldsymbol f) = 0$.
-This equation governs the time evolution of the phase space density $\rho(\ex,t)$ for an ensemble of systems which themselves evolve according to a dynamical flow of the form $\dot{\ex}=\boldsymbol f(\ex)$.
+The most straightforward generalization~\cite{Steeb1979,Andrey1985a,Andrey1985b} of Liouville's equation for an arbitrary deterministic system invokes the continuity equation $\partial_t \rho + \boldsymbol{\nabla}\cdot(\rho \boldsymbol f) = 0$ for the phase space density $\rho(\ex,t)$.
+This density corresponds to an ensemble of systems evolving according to a dynamical flow $\dot{\ex}=\boldsymbol f(\ex)$.
 Because Liouville's equation also holds for out of equilibrium systems, its solution i.e., the phase space probability density $\rho(\ex,t)$ is used to compute mean phase space observables such as Gibbs entropy rate.